Alexanderdivv/A-star-algorithm/README.md

 # Coin in a line
-This application using java to develop this game. we made a artificial intellegence to win a game versus human.
+This application using java to develop this game. we made a artificial intelligence to win a game versus human.
 Implement A Star algorithm for AI.
 _created in 2020_